seamusdemora/PiFormulae/UsefulShellTricks.md

    0 */6 * * * /usr/local/sbin/bfw-verify.sh >> /home/pi/logs/bfw-verify.log 2>&1
 ```

-Of course this has wide applicability in numerous situations; for example verifying that a NAS filesystem is mounted before running an `rsync` job.
+This would seem to have wide applicability in numerous situations; for example: *verifying that a NAS filesystem is mounted before running an `rsync` job*.

 <!---